Leadership Influence

 Leadership as a Science of influence

-The Science of Influence
+The Science of Influence In Leadership

-Rethinking that Influence is a Learned Skill
+Rethinking Influence as a Learned Skill

-Leadership Is A Science: Principles of Influence
+Leadership as a Science: Principles of Influence

 Reciprocation

 Reciprocation is a social psychology concept where a positive action prompts another positive action in return.
-It’s a powerful tool in workplace dynamics, as it leverages our inherent desire to return favours.
+Itโ€™s a powerful tool in workplace dynamics, as it leverages our inherent desire to return favours.
 By initiating positive actions without expecting immediate returns, we can foster a culture of reciprocity.

 It involves voluntary giving without expecting immediate returns, building trust through acts of goodwill, being good leaders by modelling positive behaviour, expanding networks through shared positive experiences, and fostering gratitude.
 These elements together create a strong culture of reciprocity.